 Massage therapy generally results in the breakup of adhesions and muscle knots and improves blood circulation.
 You will be relieved of stress and will start performing better in any physical activity.

 While many patients are relieved in one session and experience immediate relief from chronic pain, others require ongoing treatment to see significant improvement of symptoms.
-Since medical treatments improve through relationship building, you can expect that each time you return, your therapist will learn your preferences and move your body closer to experiencing the long-term benefits of massage therapy.
+Since medical treatments improve through relationship building, you can expect that each time you return, your therapist will learn your preferences and move your body closer to experiencing the long-term benefits of massage therapy in Toronto.